huh445/Digispark-Scripts/README.md

 6. Run the command "arduino-cli.exe core install digistump:avr".
 7. Right click on arduino-cli and Copy As Path.
 8. Paste that in when the "picker" program asks for the path.

-## Is a full release planned?
-A release is now planned as the picker is now actually fully built and able to be used.
-This is good news as it will help to show people who are not as experienced in technology how to use a Digispark.
-The release will most likely be at the end of Febuary 2024